 Annual meeting and preservation awards

-To kick off Preservation Month, Historic Macon celebrates our community's effort to preserve and revitalize our community during our annual meeting and preservation awards.
+As a traditional part Preservation Month, Historic Macon celebrates our community's effort to preserve and revitalize our community during our annual meeting and preservation awards.
 The evening begins with a reception from 5pm to 6pm followed by comments from Historic Macon Executive Director, Ethiel Garlington and presentation of awards.

 Free and open to the public!